tamanazehra/pseudocodes/README.md

 # pseudocodes
- Learning to write pseudocodes through consistant practicing of questions
+ Learning to write pseudocodes through consistant practicing of questions and regularly tackling various problems